Pupils ask questions about life post-Brexit

 Deadlines, support for families with lower incomes and the effect on businesses - all Brexit questions that our panel of students wanted to know the answers to.

-UK and EU negotiators have restarted post-Brexit trade talks in the hope of securing an agreement.
+The UK and EU have agreed to carry on post-Brexit trade talks after a call between leaders on Sunday.

-The two sides are attempting to reach a deal before the so-called transition period ends on 31 December.
+The two sides are attempting to secure a deal before the so-called transition period ends on 31 December.

 Pupils at Westbourne Academy in Ipswich had some questions for BBC political correspondent Andrew Sinclair.